fbpx

 If you are interested in keeping up with this project, you can subscribe to our newsletter, become one of our friends or follow us on social media (LinkedInTwitter and Facebook).
 We welcome all requests for collaboration here.”

-8 successful social innovators share their tips on how to scale your social innovation
+Hope and imaginary solutions do not sell: 8 social innovators share their experiences on how to meet the actual user needs in social innovation

 Would you like to collaborate?
 Get in touch!